Slape & Howard

 Being injured on the job is not only painful, it can also be costly.
 Unfortunately, workers are often unsure of where to turn for compensation when their injuries result in expensive medical bills or prevent or limit their ability to earn a living.

 Filing a workers compensation claim on your own can lead to disappointment and frustration.
-In fact, in the first five months of 2020, more than 1,300 workers comp applications were filed in Kansas, but only a fraction of them were approved.
+In fact, in the first five months of 2020, more than 1,300 workers comp applications were filed in Kansas, but many of them were initially denied.

 At Slape & Howard, we are adept at navigating the ins and outs of the Kansas Workers Compensation Act and getting the vast majority of our clients approved for workers comepnsation benefits.
 If you live or work in Kansas, we are available to advocate for you.